learn-co-curriculum/react-hooks-class-events/README.md

-When defining methods that are meant to be used as _callbacks_, you must use an arrow function or explicitly bind `this` to ensure your callback methods have access to the correct context.
+When defining methods that are meant to be used as _callbacks_, you must use an arrow function or explicitly bind `this` to ensure your callback methods have access to the correct context via the `this` keyword.

 You can also define _all_ of your component's methods using arrow functions, if remembering all of these rules feels like too much!
+This is theoretically less performant, but it's unlikely you or your users will notice a difference.

 ## Resources